-Where we collect personal sensitive data, we’ll only process it:
+Where we collect sensitive information, we’ll only process it:

-We will usually collect your personal information directly from you, such as by telephone, standard form, letter, email or you visiting our site.
+We will usually collect your personal information directly from you, such as by telephone, standard form, letter, email or you visiting our website.

-If you are a company director or shareholder of a trust or company that uses the site, then we may collect your personal information (such as name, address and date of birth) from the relevant corporate regulator.
+If you are a company director or shareholder of a trust or company that uses our website, then we may collect your personal information (such as name, address and date of birth) from the relevant corporate regulator.